- James Tam

 Anthology: Of Gods and Mobsters

-The de facto head inmate Fat Shing, a quiet 30-year-old Wo Kee Gangster in his thirties, greeted him.
+The de facto head inmate Fat Shing, a quiet Wo Kee Gangster in his thirties, greeted him.
 Fat Shing wasn’t fat anymore.
 The Wheel of Fortune on his back had wrinkled up, like the sunny pattern on a deflated beach ball.
 He pointed out which beds were available.
-He took the one across the central aisle from mine.
+Ah Wah took the one across the centre aisle from mine.
 The kids’ quarter, though only a few feet away, was nominally noisier.
-He must have had taken note of that in just a few short minutes.
-Before settling down, he gave me an assessing glance so quickly that I did not have time to offer a smile back.
+He had apparently taken note of that right away.
+Before settling down, he gave me a quick assessment glance, too quick for me to smile back a hello.

-After expertly laying out the military blankets, he took off his shirt, revealing a blue dragon caught in a web of bulging veins, entwining his right upper arm.
+He expertly laid out the military blankets, then took off his shirt.
+A blue dragon wrapped around his upper right arm, entwined with streaks of bulging veins.
 Dragons, tigers and eagles used to be standard body adornments in gangland.
-Now they have become classic.
-Judging from the young ones in the room, nearly anything goes these days: Wheel of Fortune, Tree of Life, Mickey Mouse, Buddha, Popeye — nothing was deemed ridiculous on a modern gangster.
+Now they had become classic.
+Judging from the young ones in the room, tattoo fashion had diversified — Wheel of Fortune, Tree of Life, Mickey Mouse, Buddha, Popeye — nothing was deemed ridiculous on a modern gangster.
 One guy had a plum blossom bonsai across his back.
 His sobriquet was — as would be expected — Plum Blossom.
-I was at first surprised that a thug by profession, not gay, not even effeminate in manner, would call himself Plum Blossom; but what did I know.
+A professional tough guy, not gay, not even effeminate, actually called himself Plum Blossom.
+I was surprised at first.

-Time had changed everything, sparing nothing, not even the underworld.
+Time had evidently changed everything, sparing nothing, not even the underworld.

-Ah Wah’s dragon looked weary, slightly crinkled, not as assured as its host.
+Ah Wah’s dragon looked weary, a little crinkled, not as confident as its host.

 He was assigned to the janitorial team.
 I worked at the sewing workshop.

 I would catch sight of him in the common room, the playground, or back in the dorm.
-He was usually quiet, and did not seem to share much with the youngsters, including the boys from his own gang.
+He did not seem to share much with the youngsters, including the boys from his own gang.
 During the first week, he only exchanged scarce words with an inmate a few years his senior, in the late forties.
-They had both done time in Cape Collinson, a juvenile prison for boys under twenty-one, back in the 80’s.
+They had both done time in Cape Collinson, a juvenile prison for boys under twenty-one, back in the 1980’s.
 It gave them a common topic in reminiscence.
-Everyone referred to Cape Collinson by the English acronym TC but nobody knew what it stood for.
+Everyone referred to Cape Collinson by the English acronym TC, but nobody knew what it stood for.

-“TC is Cape Collinson in English” was Ah Wah’s best explanation when I eventually got to ask him.
+‘TC is Cape Collinson in English’ was Ah Wah’s best explanation when I eventually got to ask him.

 Most evenings, he would lie in bed reading The Legend of the Condor Heroes.
 We had all read Jin Yong’s popular wuxia (swordsman is the most common and unsatisfactory translation) classics in our teenage, and watched at least one of the many cinematic renditions since the 1960s.
-Though good fun tales for any age, and well written in Jin Yong’s uniquely literary yet easy and popular style, it was unusual to see someone Ah Wah’s age reading them.
+Though good fun tales for any age, and well written in Jin Yong’s uniquely literary but user-friendly style, it was unusual to see someone Ah Wah’s age reading them.

 One night, the kids were arm wrestling, having a boisterous time.
 In a burst of good spirit, Ah Wah left his Condor Heroes in bed to join the the party.
-“Anyone who can count to ten staying up wins,” he declared a surprising challenge.
-“Left arm only.”
+‘Try count to ten staying up,’ he challenged.
+‘Left arm only.’

 It created an uproar.
 He was not particularly muscular; and these kids were not exactly nerds.
 A small crowd formed around the table.
-One after another, they were downed by the “old man” Ah Wah before they could count to three.
+One after another, they were downed by the ‘old man’ Ah Wah before they could count to three.
 When he was eventually defeated by a mainland farmer in a single breath, he took the chance to retire honourably from the tournament, claiming fatigue from having wrestled half the room in turn.
 He looked my way, beaming triumphantly.
-I smiled and gave him the thumb up.
+I smiled and gave him the thumbs up.

 He ambled over and we chatted for the first time.

-We had name labels on the uniform and the plastic mug that we carried around all day; formal introductions were unnecessary.
+We had name labels on the uniform and the plastic mug that we carried around all day.
+There was no need for formal introduction.

+Was he being defensive?
 I did not mean it that way.
-Though not Herculean, he was compactly muscular, with a leathery texture that appeared more industrial than organic.
+Though not Herculean, he was compactly muscular with a leathery texture, appearing more industrial than organic.

 My attention shifted to his right arm.
 Dragon looked dejected, as if wishing to be left alone.
 It wanted no part in this moment of impetuous glory.